BattleMod/.github/profile/README.md

 # BattleMod
-BattleMod is a modding project for a popular blocky shooter game.
+BattleMod is a modding project for BattleBit remastered.
+This project is **not** using the server API, it's injecting code using BepInEx.

 Issues regarding this project should be submitted here: https://github.com/BattleMod/.github/issues